tardate/LittleArduinoProjects/Electronics101/555Timer/ML555/README.md

 ### Results

-Using out breadboarded 555 timer, how do the results compare?
+Using our breadboarded 555 timer, how do the results compare?

 ![bb_build](./assets/ML555-async_bb_build.jpg?raw=true)